opencarecc/opencareMakerPlaybook/overview__survival_table_of_contents_for_a_co-desi.md

-# Overview / Survival table of contents for a co-design session
+# Survival table of contents for a co-design session

 |   |   | PRE | CO-DESIGN / Day 1 | CO-DESIGN / Day 2 | POST |